kmiller9393/leaflet-map/README.md

 # leaflet-map

-This application displays a map of the user's location and is built with leaflet, node.js/express and mongodb.
+This application displays a map and a location pin that shows the user's location.
+This application is built with Leaflet, Node.js/Express and mongoDB.

 ### Starting the application:

 1. clone down this repository.

-2. run `npm install`.
+2. `cd backend`, run `npm install` and run `npm run dev`.

-3. run `npm run dev` to start the server && `npm start` to start the frontend.
+3. `cd frontend`, run `npm install` and run `npm start`.

 ## Overview: